 “It’s pretty,” he said, and his glistening eyes went over the markings etched on its smooth surface.

-She leaned back and pointed upward.
+She leaned back and pointed upwards.
 “Like the stars.
 I’ll show you sometime,” she said.

 A loud knock made the whole door shake on its hinges.
 The handle rattled, startling Mother so much that she dropped a half-peeled potato into the pot along with the peeler.